WormBase/website-public/README.md

 **Note:**
 - The first time running `make dev` will take longer due to installation of dependencies.
+- The `stdout` of docker-compose combines the stdouts of the containers.
+If this is hard to read, stdout of individual containers can be accessed via `SERVICE=[name_of_service] make console`, where the name of service could be website, webpack, acedb, etc as found in [docker-compose.yml](docker-compose.yml) and [docker-compose.dev.yml](docker-compose.dev.yml).
 - JavaScript dependencies are installed both on the host and in the container.
 The former is necessary to enable code formatting with Prettier and git pre-commit hooks with Husky.

 Prior to deployment